m3lcy/Enterprise-Network/README.md

 # Enterprise-topology
-A repository containing the Cisco device configurations for an Enterprise level networking topology contained in .txt files This network comprises of L2/L3 protocols which consists of: ip route stp
+A repository containing the Cisco device configurations for an Enterprise level network contained in .txt files This network comprises of L2/L3 protocols which consists of: ip route stp